ASSENT: Learning-Based Association Optimization for Distributed Cell-Free ISAC: Association Optimization Problem

 \subsection{Objective Function}

-The association problem objective is to maximize a weighted sum of utility functions for CUs and targets.
+The objective of the association problem is to maximize a weighted sum of utility functions for CUs and targets.
 For each $k \in \mathcal{U} \cup \mathcal{T}$, representing either a CU or a target, a weight $\lambda_k$ is assigned based on its service requirements and historical scheduling frequency, ensuring fairness and preventing any entity from being persistently under-served.
 The communication utility function is accordingly defined as

 in which associations likely to introduce interference to other scheduled CUs are penalized, and the hyperparameter $\nu \geq 0$ tunes the severity of the penalty.
 This formulation balances link quality against inter-user spatial compatibility, promoting interference-aware scheduling decisions.
 To maintain linearity, we introduce an auxiliary binary variable $v_{a,u,\up}$ to represent the product $x_{a,u} x_{a,\up}$, and enforce the equivalence using the linear constraints.
 The sensing utility function is defined to capture the average strength of the bistatic links between illuminating and receiving APs for scheduled targets: